Uzbekistan-Rugs

 Farther south, interactions between nomadic and sedentary groups continued to shape the craft and economy of rug weaving.
 Among the Kyrgyz and Kungrat tribes of Kyrgyzstan and Uzbekistan, respectively, carpets, both woven and felt, were fully integrated into daily life.
 Rugs served both practical and decorative purposes in yurts: insulating floors, serving as folded furniture, or hanging to divide the large yurt space into rooms.
 Rugs also enhanced the yurt’s appearance, providing warmth and beauty in what could be a harsh climate.
 A bride’s dowry traditionally included rugs she had created.
 Their craftsmanship reflected her skill and readiness for married life.

 In major cities like Samarkand, rug weaving developed into a thriving industry, especially under the generous patronage of Amir Timur.
-When Spanish ambassador Ruy González de Clavijo visited the Timurid court in 1404, he described silk rugs embroidered with gold thread.
+Spanish ambassador Ruy González de Clavijo, writing of his visit to the Timurid court in 1404, described silk rugs embroidered with gold thread.

 In the 19th century, as Russian imperial forces expanded into Central Asia, carpet weaving became part of the empire’s efforts to study and classify the region’s diverse peoples.
 Russian scholars published academic works that asserted intellectual authority over local knowledge, displacing traders and artisans in shaping the narrative.
 These publications and exhibitions brought Central Asian carpets to a broader audience in Russia and abroad.